imengyuan/imengyuan.github.io/_pages/about.md

   - /about.html
 ---

 Hi I'm Meng Yuan, a senior undergraduate in computational biology from [Sichuan University](http://en.scu.edu.cn/).
 I will be graduating in June 2019 with a major in Biology and a minor in Software Engineering.
-My CV is availabe [here](https://imengyuan.github.io/files/CV_MengYuan_Nov2018.pdf) (updated Nov.
+My CV is availabe [here](https://imengyuan.github.io/files/CV_MengYuan_Dec2018.pdf) (updated Dec.
 2018).

 ## News

 __Coming Sept 2019__: I will start pursuing a PhD at the University of Toronto in the comming fall, really looking forward to everything coming along!

-__Oct 2018 - present__: Now I'm working on my bachelor's thesis about _Rumex_ meiotic drive collaborating with Prof. [Stephen Wright](http://www.eeb.utoronto.ca/people/d-faculty/Wright.htm?quot;%20title=) from University of Toronto.
+__Oct 2018 - present__: Now I'm working on my bachelor's thesis about _Rumex_ meiotic drive collaborating with Prof. [Stephen Wright](http://www.eeb.utoronto.ca/people/d-faculty/Wright.htm?quot;%20title=) from the University of Toronto.

 __July - Oct 2018__: In the past summer I was a [Mitacs](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) Globalink intern at Simon Fraser University working with Professor [Jim Mattsson](https://www.sfu.ca/biology/people/profiles/jmattsso.html) on conifer bark transcriptomics.